wp-plugins/wpematico/readme.txt

 Contributors: etruel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B8V39NWK3NFQU
 Tags: RSS, Post, Posts, Feed, Feeds, RSS to Post, Feed to Post, admin, aggregation, atom, autoblogging, bot, content, syndication, writing
-Requires at least: 3.1
+Requires at least: 3.9
-Tested up to: 4.3alpha
+Tested up to: 4.3
-Stable tag: 1.1.96
+Stable tag: 1.2

 This is for autoblogging.
 Drink a coffee meanwhile WPeMatico publish your posts.
 Post automatically from the RSS/Atom feeds organized into campaigns.

 == Description ==

 WPeMatico is for autoblogging, automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.
 [youtube http://www.youtube.com/watch?v=N9wuKSbp1AE]

 For RSS fetching it's using the Simplepie library included in Wordpress or force use of external.
 Also for image processing it's using the core functions of wordpress.
 Translations ready. .pot english file included for localize.
 Translations files are welcome.
 I take code from many many other plugins, but for the first beta versions of this plugin I read a lot of code of the old WP-o-Matic and also old versions of BackWPUp.
+I'm talking about 2009 or 2010.
 Thanks to the developers ;)

 If you like, please rate 5 stars and/or donate something. thanks :)
 [Rate plugin](https://wordpress.org/support/view/plugin-reviews/wpematico?rate=5#postform) - [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B8V39NWK3NFQU)